gregorFeigel/SwiftyShellScript/README.md

 #### Create the render set

-Create the render set by simply adding the single items into an array:
+Create the render set by simply putting the individual elements together into an array:

 ```swift
 let a = Item(identifier: "test", input: "this is a test variable", taskType: .variable)